aadityavikram/Product-Tagging/README.md

 # Product Tagging

-<h2> This is the project for tagging products based on their category.
+<h2> This is the project for tagging products based on their category for e commerce websites.
 Labels are predicted for the product image provided. </h2>

 <h2> Setup :- </h2>
 <p> Python -- > Python 3.6.5 </p>